Epilation is overall the best method to remove unwanted body hair for women.

 How to prevent ingrown hair after epilation?

 Follow these steps right after epilation if you want to avoid ingrown hair after epilation.
-After epilation skin care plays an important in preventing ingrown hair and healing skin.
+After epilation skin care plays important in preventing ingrown hair and healing skin.

 1. Rinse your skin

 Rinse your skin with cold water.
-It will remove residue of epilated hair and numb the pain.
+It will remove the residue of epilated hair and numb the pain.

 2. Apply moisturizer

 Moisturizer is the must-use product after epilation.
 It will soothe and heal your skin from microwear and tear.
 Don’t apply moisturizer right after epilation, wait for at least 30 to 60 minutes.
-If you are using Aloe Vera gel then you can apply right after epilation.
+If you are using Aloe Vera gel then you can apply it right after epilation.